Sofia Richie Looks Smoking Hot In Crop Top And Leather Pants While Posing Next To New Car

-Sofia Richie is no stranger to the sexy social media pics, and she has proved it yet again with her latest Instagram post.
+Sofia Richie is no stranger to sexy social media pics, and she has proved it yet again with her latest Instagram post.

-The model took to her official page on Thursday to share a brand new photo, which showed her rocking a sexy and casual outfit while standing next to her car.
-Sofia put on her best modelling skills as she donned a tiny white crop top, which she paired with some black, high-waist baggy leather pants, proudly flaunting her super toned stomach in the process.
+The model took to her official page on Thursday to share a brand-new photo, which showed her rocking a sexy and casual outfit while standing next to her car.
+Sofia put on her best modeling skills as she donned a tiny white crop top, which she paired with some black, high-waist baggy leather pants, proudly flaunting her super tone stomach in the process.

-The 21-year-old completed her cool look with a matching white cropped long-sleeved jacket, as well as a pair of chunky white sneakers.
-She protected her beautiful light green eyes from the bright sun rays with some retro-style dark shades, and her signature long blonde locks were pulled back from her face and styled into a sleek low bun with a center part.
+The 21-year-old completed her cool look with a matching white, cropped long-sleeved jacket, as well as a pair of chunky white sneakers.
+She protected her beautiful light green eyes from the bright sun rays with some retro-style dark shades.
+Her signature long blond locks were pulled back from her face and styled into a sleek low bun with a center part.

 Leaning onto her black jeep, Sofia posed for the camera with a rather serious expression, and she thanked Platinum Motorsport’s Jack Keshishyan for “hooking up” her new vehicle.
 The young star is quickly building up her collection, as she also received a brand new Aston Martin for her birthday last month from her attentive boyfriend, Scott Disick.
 Not only that, she also showed off a new Range Rover on her social media for her birthday, but it is unclear who gifted her that one, as TMZ reported.